 Benefits of Variable Rate Loans

 From the lender’s perspective, a variable rate loan offers greater value compared to a fixed-rate loan.
-Lenders can adjust the interest rate upwards to reflect market changes, while the interest charged on a fixed rate interest remains fixed regardless of the changes in the market.
+Lenders can adjust the interest rate upwards to reflect market changes, while the interest charged on a fixed-rate loan remains fixed regardless of the changes in the market.

 What is a Variable Rate Mortgage?

-Borrowers prefer variable loans when they expect interest rates to fall in the future.
-They can benefit from lower interest rates when market interest rates decline.
+Borrowers prefer variable loans when they expect interest rates to fall in the future, as they can benefit from lower rates when market interest rates decline.
 On the other hand, where the loan agreement provides a cap on the variable rate, the borrowers are protected from rising interest rates.
-It means that there is a maximum limit on how much the borrower can be charged regardless of the benchmark interest rate.
+This means there is a maximum limit on how much the borrower can be charged, regardless of the benchmark interest rate.

 How a Variable Rate Mortgage is Structured

 The variable rate for a mortgage is structured in a way that it includes an indexed rate and a variable rate margin.
-High-quality borrowers may qualify for just the indexed rate, which is pegged on the lender’s prime rate or LIBOR.
-The borrowers are charged an interest rate on the mortgage that fluctuates with changes in the market rates.
+High-quality borrowers may qualify for a lower margin above the indexed rate, which is typically pegged to the lender’s prime rate or to SOFR in the U.S. The interest rate on the mortgage then fluctuates with changes in the chosen benchmark.

-The loan takes two forms.
+The loan can take two forms.
 First, borrowers can be charged a variable interest rate throughout the entire term of the loan.
-The interest rate, in this case, will be pegged on the indexed rate plus a spread/margin determined by the lender.
-Apart from the full-term variable rate loan, the variable interest rate can be part of a hybrid loan.
+In this case, the rate is the indexed benchmark plus a spread determined by the lender.
+Alternatively, the variable component can be part of a hybrid loan.

 Additional Resources